The 24 Best Memorial Day Deals Happening Right Now at Walmart

 If you want free shipping all all orders, free grocery delivery from Walmart stores, member prices on gas, early access to Black Friday deals and exclusive access to members-only Walmart.com events, you'll want to check out Walmart+.
 And, right now if you sign up for Walmart+, which is $12.95/month or $98/year, new members get six months of Spotify Premiumfor free.
 Enjoy listening to ad-free music and sign up now to start a free 30-day trial.

-Ahead, shop ET's picks for the best Memorial Day sales at Walmart.
+Ahead, shop ET's picks for the best last chance on Memorial Day sales at Walmart.
 Plus, be sure to check out Walmart's best tech deals as well as the top Amazon deals available right now.

 The Shark ION Robot Vacuum gets debris off every nook and cranny in your home.
 You can control it with the SharkClean app or with Alexa or Google Assistant.